MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Put these post-it notes in a place where the entire mob will see during next mob programming session.
 If you have a whiteboard by the mobbing station, often this is a good place.

-## Agree on what to change for the next session
+## Establish social rules

+Asking about physical layouts, while important, is less important than establishing how people communicate and interact.

-Things you want to cover in this session include:
+The really interesting questions you want to get to include

-1. Does the layout work for everyone
-2. Did everyone feel engaged
+- Did everyone feel engaged
-3. Where there any situations where you felt there was unnecessary friction
+- Where there any situations where you felt there was unnecessary friction

+## Agree on what to change for the next time